DenisFranchi1974/slider-future/readme.txt

 == Changelog ==

+= 1.0.2 =
+* Changed REST route name to follow naming conventions (added proper prefix to avoid conflicts).

 = 1.0.1 =
-* Fixed mismatched PHP version in the main plugin file and readme.txt
+* Fixed mismatched PHP version in the main plugin file and `readme.txt`.
-* Corrected "Tested up to" version in the plugin header
+* Corrected the "Tested up to" version in the plugin header.
-* Added security checks to prevent direct file access
+* Added security checks to prevent direct file access.
-* Changed function prefixes to avoid conflicts with other plugins
+* Changed function prefixes to avoid conflicts with other plugins.
-* Updated external image sources and licensing information
+* Updated external image sources and licensing information.
-* Updated translations handling
+* Improved translations handling.

 = 1.0.0 =
-* First stable release of Slider Future.
+* .

 == Upgrade Notice ==

-= 1.0.1 =
+= 1.0.2 =
-This update fixes compatibility issues with PHP version in the plugin file, improves security, and addresses other minor bug fixes.
+This update changes the REST route name to follow proper naming conventions, improving plugin compatibility and avoiding conflicts.

 == EXTERNAL RESOURCES ==